nlirsz/trip-planner-app/replit.md

-# TravelAI - AI-Powered Travel Planning Assistant
+# Miller - AI-Powered Travel Planning Assistant

 ## Overview

-TravelAI is a modern web application that helps users plan and organize their trips with AI assistance.
-The app features a glassmorphism UI design and provides comprehensive travel planning tools including itinerary generation, document management, and travel organization.
+Miller is a modern web application that helps users plan and organize their trips with AI assistance.
+The app features a glassmorphism UI design with enhanced dark contrast and provides comprehensive travel planning tools including itinerary generation, document management, and travel organization.

 ## User Preferences